PSP-Archive/PSP-Archive.github.io/_posts/2021-05-02-PSP-Mame4All.md

 The games that appear in green are good to go.
 The ones in yellow require a fix.
 RomCenter will take care of the fixing process after selecting the appropriate option.

+The ROMs shown in red are not compatible with Mame4All.
+The only solution is to find another ROM dump of the same game.

 ### Settings

 There aren't many options to choose from in this emulator.
 There are no save states, and most of the settings that are available should be left at their default values.